 Clay-shoveler’s (coal-shoveler’s) Fracture

 Spinous process fracture of the lower cervical or upper thoracic vertebrae.
-Injury initially attributed to workers attempting to throw upward a full shovel of clay, but the clay, adhering to the shovel, would cause a sudden flexion force opposite to the neck musculature.
+The injury was initially attributed to workers attempting to throw upward a full shovel of clay, but the clay, adhering to the shovel, would cause a sudden flexion force opposite to the neck musculature.

 Fracture of the iliac wing without disruption of the pelvic ring.